AdobeDocs/experience-manager-64.en/help/sites-administering/closed-user-groups.md

 >[!NOTE]
 >
->The modifications to a given target node mentioned above will only be reflected on the Apache Sling Authenticator if the `RequirementHandler` has been confgured and the target is contained in the trees defined by the supported paths (see section Confguration Options).
+>The modifications to a given target node mentioned above will only be reflected on the Apache Sling Authenticator if the `RequirementHandler` has been confgured and the target is contained in the trees defined by the supported paths (see section Configuration Options).
 >
 >For more info, see [Assigning Mixin Node Types](https://docs.adobe.com/docs/en/spec/jcr/2.0/10_Writing.html#10.10.3 Assigning Mixin Node Types) and [Adding Nodes and Setting Properties](https://docs.adobe.com/docs/en/spec/jcr/2.0/10_Writing.html#10.4 Adding Nodes and Setting Properties)